dasheck0/phaser3-fantasy-matching-card-game/README.md

 ## Contributing
 <!-- section: Contributing -->
 <!-- Describe what action one should take in order to contribute.
 Does a certain styleguide has to be adhered.
 How can one apply changes (i.e. push vs. pull request)? -->
-Bug reports and pull requests are welcome on GitHub at {URL}.
+Bug reports and pull requests are welcome on GitHub at https://github.com/dasheck0/phaser3-fantasy-matching-card-game/issues.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 ## License
 <!-- section: License -->